 I’m a Service Bureau and I don’t know how to operate my own Blockchain network.
 What should I do?

 That's a very legitimate problem today.
-With LINK3D Digital Factory, you don't have to run your Blockchain - you just have to enable Blockchain on your Digital Factory account.
+With LINK3D, you don't have to run your Blockchain - you just have to enable Blockchain on your Digital Factory account.
 You’ll be able to use it privately on our cloud or on a public ethereum-like network.

 Can you share a specific example of a customer's use of Blockchain for 3D Printing and manufacturing?
 Ideally something in supply chain or traceability.